JosephDuffy/DeepLink/README.md

 ## Future Direction

 - Support for more apps
-- Generate an initialiser the parses a `URL`
 - Add metadata for external tools to read
   - Could enable creating a tool for generating and testing deep links